tinythings/logjet/doc/configuration.md

 - default is `error`
 - applies to decoded OTLP log batches
+- metrics and traces do not carry severity in OTLP, so they are always treated as lowest priority during overload
 - wire ingest records do not carry OTLP severity, so they are treated as low priority during overload

 ### `ingest.overload-report-ms`